<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=915236666329042&amp;ev=PageView&amp;noscript=1">

 Hyperbaric Oxygen Therapy Chamber at Hyperbaric Medical Solutions

-A new exciting research study has recently been published showing how Hyperbaric Oxygen Therapy can improve neurocognitive functions and symptoms of a post-COVID- condition, specifically those struggling with long COVID, commonly known as "long haulers".
-This post summarizes the impacts of long COVID and the implications of this new study.
+New research continues to be published showing how Hyperbaric Oxygen Therapy can benefit those struggling with Long COVID, commonly known as "long haulers".
+This post summarizes the impacts of long COVID and the implications of the research.

 What is Long COVID?

 In the early days of the pandemic, research suggested that most people who contracted COVID-19 would experience illness and fully recover within a few weeks.
-However, a small percentage of patients continue to experience symptoms for months after first becoming ill.
+However, a small percentage of patients continue to experience symptoms for months or years after first becoming ill.
 A 2021 study found that one in seven patients discharged from the hospital with COVID-19 still had symptoms after eight weeks.
+A February, 2024 study suggests that Long COVID could be a result of a brain injury, helping to explain symptoms relating to brain fog and memory loss.

 These so-called "long haulers" often report debilitating fatigue, brain fog, anxiety, depression, and a host of other symptoms that can make it difficult to return to their normal lives.
-Some people experience headaches, chest pain, and heart problems.
-Because the symptoms are so varied, it can be difficult to diagnose long COVID.
-However, if you have several of these symptoms and they persist for more than a couple of weeks, it’s worth seeing a doctor.
-Long haulers have also experienced more severe problems such as heart inflammation and strokes.
+Some people experience headaches, chest pain, and some long haulers have also experienced more severe problems such as heart inflammation and strokes.
+Because the symptoms often vary, it can be difficult to diagnose Long COVID.
+However, if you have several of these symptoms that persist for more than several weeks, seek medical care.

 Coronavirus